libpfasst/LibPFASST/docs/source/tutorial.rst

 .. math::

-  \c_t  = - v \nabla c + D \nabla^2 c
+  u_t  = - v \nabla u + D \nabla^2 u

-Problem: AMReX requires definition of dimension on compile time -> can compile LibAMReX for each dimension, see `compiling libamrex`_
+Change of dimensionality: AMReX requires definition of dimension at compile time
+1. Compile LibAMReX for each dimension, see `compiling libamrex`_
--> need to point `pf_amrex_encap.f90` to the correct libamrex when compiling LibPFASST -> currently we need to rebuild LibPFASST when the dimensionality of our problem / tutorial changes
+2. Point `pf_amrex_encap.f90` to the correct libamrex when compiling LibPFASST -> currently we need to rebuild core LibPFASST `pf_amrex_encap.f90` when the dimensionality of our problem changes
--> then need to rebuild our Tutorial again
+3. Rebuild our Tutorial again

 .. _`compiling libamrex`: https://pfasst.lbl.govhttps://amrex-codes.github.io/amrex/docs_html/BuildingAMReX.html#building-libamrex